MongooseDoom/example-code-blogs/c#/readme.md

 ###XSL

 ####pubDate = dateTime
-To prep the date variable "pudDate" an XSL function _(ou:toDateTime)_ converts the date given by the OU property _type="datetime"_ to a valid XSL dateTime object.
+To prep the date variable "pubDate" an XSL function _(ou:toDateTime)_ converts the date given by the OU property _type="datetime"_ to a valid XSL dateTime object.
 This allows us to use XSL functions for dateTimes, namely _format-dateTime()_.

 Note: post.tmpl uses the OU System Variable $CurrentDate to output "Friday, January 30, 2015 3:17:33 PM PST".
 However accessing and saving via parameters converts this date format to "01/30/2015 03:17:33 PM". _(ou:toDateTime)_ accounts for both formats.